therealzakie/zaptInterface/README.md

 - clone repo `git clone https://github.com/therealzakie/zaptInterface.git && cd zaptInterface`
 - run script `./install`
-- the script **should** add the script to your PATH by appending a line in your shell config file, or if not possible, it will instead add it to /usr/bin/.
+- the script **should** add the script to your PATH by appending a line in your shell config file

 -->